nosdrap/Hello/README.md

 Manual:

-use "./dist/hello path" while in directory Hello to add hello command to PATH
+use path while in directory Hello to add hello command to PATH

+	./dist/hello path

 general use: